kalidor/blablacar/README.md

 # Blablacar
 Since there is no public API for intreract with your account on Blablacar, I did something to do so.

+**EDIT:** It appears something is finally coming out (see  https://dev.blablacar.com/), but just a few functionalities are supported yet.

 Here are the functionalities it offers:
 + List planned trip with passengers (tel, note, age, etc.)
 + Respond to a public question